Table of Contents

 When responding to a list message, your reply will often make more sense if you include (backquote) at least part of the message to which you are responding.
 But please use some judgment when backquoting and only backquote the portions needed to make your reply intelligible.
 Otherwise, please trim as much as you can from your backquotes; especially, trim previous messages and copies of the list's own footer.
-Not only is the excessive backquoting unnecessary, no one wants to waste time wading through it to find the "new" parts of the message, and no one wants to wade through the duplicate hits on a search of the list archive.
+Every time you backquote a message, it not only increases the size of the list archive, it becomes a duplicate hit on a search of the list archive.
 Please do what you can to minimize both.
 A message that is short and to the point is always more effective, and please consider that some people will simply skip what looks like a long, complex message.

 for the messages I backquote?

 Yes, you are.
 You did have the option not to backquote it or even reply, at all.

 If someone sends you an offensive or otherwise "rule-breaking" message, and you decide to respond by backquoting it in a message to the list, you will be held equally responsible for making an objectionable post because you inflicted it on your fellow subscribers a second time and added a second copy to the list archive.
 The way to deal with an offensive message is the way to deal with any problem you're having on the list: contact the person and/or the listadmin, privately.

 If you subscribe in Digest mode, you will receive multiple list messages bundled in one message.
 This mode can be useful on a very busy list, however, it has its drawbacks.

 One drawback is that, when you reply to one, you will have to do some careful and extensive trimming of your backquotes to remove all irrelevant messages.
 You also need to manually change the Subject of your message to match the Subject of the particular message to which you are responding.